 -

 Place rinsed elderberries in a pot with the water.
-Bring to a boil then lower heat and simmer for an hour.
+Bring to a boil, then lower the heat and simmer for an hour.

 -